love. week seventeen.

 Thought to ponder: how far can I stretch nachas?
 In one direction, I could grow my sense of care to include not just my plants, fish, and meditation partner, but also include friends, family, neighbors, and (on a theoretical level) the rest of humanity and life in general.
 Then, when something good happens to any of them, I’d (presumably) feel, not jealousy, but joy in their accomplishment/growth/good fortune.

 On the other side, what if I could treat my own work, not as an extension of my ego, but rather as its individual being?
 For example, takes this blog.
-I try to dedicate a significant amount of time, energy, work to developing it.
+I try to dedicate a significant amount of time and energy to developing it.
 And so, when it begins to take shape, grow, spread, etc, I feel pride in it.
 Not pride in a selfish sense, not as a form of arrogance or self-congratulations.
 But something more like nachas.
 I pour myself into this project, the way that I might pour myself into a student or a pet (without any expectations of gaining anything in return, all I really want is for them to succeed), so when this project does begin to show growth, I can sit back and beam from afar, like a soccer mom rooting from the bleachers.

 Perhaps by nourishing, rather than directing, various elements of my own life, I can begin to take nachas not only in the achievements of others, but even in my own fumbling attempts to create something cool.